taniafatmawati/taniafatmawati/README.md

 - 🌱 **Currently Learning**: Advanced penetration testing, secure file transfer, and cryptographic applications.
 - 💡 **Interests**: Network Security, Cryptography, Incident Response, Penetration Testing, and Security Hardening.
 - 📫 **Contact**: [LinkedIn](https://www.linkedin.com/in/tania-fatma-wati/) | [Email](mailto:tania.fatmawati20@gmail.com)

 ---

+## 🎯 Purpose of This GitHub

+This GitHub profile contains learning and demonstration projects developed as part of my academic, training, and early professional experience.

+They are designed to:
+- Understand how cybersecurity controls are implemented in real systems
+- Observe potential security and technology risks
+- Practice documenting findings, limitations, and outcomes
+- Support clear communication of technical observations

+This repository complements roles in cybersecurity analysis, consulting, and technology risk by demonstrating structured thinking, documentation, and continuous learning.

+---